 The purpose of this communiqué is for the SARB to share the results of the Bank- facilitated interchange determination project (IDP), with specific reference to the card phase.
 Read more . . .

 The IDP was launched in 2011 and the SARB had since determined and implemented interchange for ATMs, cards and cash-back at point-of-sale devices (POS).

 The first Interchange results were implemented in April 2014 for ATMs and for cards and cash-back at POS devices in March 2015.
 The interchange rates are reviewed annually and the latest are published as per the link below:

-ATM and Card Interchange rates as at 21 September 2020 Read more . . .
+ATM and Card Interchange rates as revised from 12 June 2021 Read more . . .

 The SARB is responsible for the oversight, supervision and regulation of the payment system financial market infrastructures (FMIs).
 The SARB adopted the Principles for Financial Market Infrastructures (PFMI) published by the Committee on Payments and Market Infrastructures and the International Organization of Securities Commissions in April 2012.

 In position paper 1 of 2018, the SARB identified FMIs within the national payment system and, after applying criteria provided in the PFMI, it recognised the following payment system FMIs as systemically important:

 These payment system FMIs are required to observe the PFMI, conduct regular self-assessments against the PFMI, provide the NPSD’s Oversight and Supervision division with these self-assessments, and publish disclosure frameworks on their websites as prescribed in the PFMI disclosure framework and assessment methodology.

 If you have further questions about regulation, oversight and supervision, please do not hesitate to contact us.